Are you an extrovert? Introvert? And how does that affect your marriage?

-An equal number of men and women are extraverted/introverted.
-So this isn’t a gender issue, though we often think women are extraverts and men are introverts.
+An equal number of men and women are extroverted/introverted.
+So this isn’t a gender issue, though we often think women are extroverts and men are introverts.
 But this difference can definitely cause problems!

 Here’s one example: how we solve problems.

-When you ask an Extravert a question, he or she will usually start talking.
-This is because Extraverts think out loud.
+When you ask an Extrovert a question, he or she will usually start talking.
+This is because Extroverts think out loud.
 But with Introverts, the opposite is more often true.
-When you ask an Introvert a question, he or she will usually pause before answering…Not only do Extraverts speak first and think second, but they also tend to act before they think.
+When you ask an Introvert a question, he or she will usually pause before answering…Not only do Extroverts speak first and think second, but they also tend to act before they think.
 As a result, they are usually quick to become engaged in new and interesting situations, they like being out in front, and they are comfortable in the spotlight.

 Not surprisingly, this leads to differences in how we choose to spend free time.
-Extraverts want to be involved in things with lots of people; introverts will want to be alone more or with small groups of people.
+Extroverts want to be involved in things with lots of people; introverts will want to be alone more or with small groups of people.
 Parties will exhaust them, and may require days to recover from.
-Extraverts will thrive at parties.
+Extroverts will thrive at parties.

-If you’re an extravert married to an introvert, become involved in some same sex groups where you can get together with friends without requiring your spouse to come along!
+If you’re an extrovert married to an introvert, become involved in some same sex groups where you can get together with friends without requiring your spouse to come along!

 Nevertheless, there can be some drawbacks that it’s still good to be aware of.